 What is the required Grade Point Average?
-A cumulative grade point average (GPA) of at least a 2.00 is required.
+A cumulative grade point average (GPA) of at least a 1.75 is required through the first 30 hours attempted.
+After 30 hours, a cumulative grade point average (GPA) of at least 2.00 is required.